enekofb/terraform-ansible-example/README.md

 ```

-Acceptance criteria:

-- We want to clone the repo, set an API key and
-run the code, to have a working environment

-- Should include good documentation so we can
-run script from one of our dev laptops

-Notes on ‘future work’
+## Notes on ‘future work’

-- In future, we need to extend these scripts via
-the CI server to build a deployment pipeline
+### In future, we need to extend these scripts via the CI server to build a deployment pipeline

+This solution integrates without problems with deployment pipelines so has two independent steps (provisioning infrastructure and provisioning services).

-- We need to add environments and extend and
-harden into a production system later on
+###  We need to add environments and extend and harden into a production system later on
+- Do we want to use different environments in Terraform --> use different vars files with the configuration related to the environment
+and keep the state files per environment
+- Do we want to provision different environments with Ansible --> use different dynamic inventories (ini files) per staging